Personal homepage Dr. John Schoenmakers

 J. of Comp.
 Fin.
 1997

-Papers on environmental modelling:
+Papers on environmental mathematical modeling:

 Two-particle models for the estimation of the mean and standard deviation of concentrations in coastal waters.